FAQs for Parents and Families

 The Office of Parent and Family Relations will keep parents informed via email.
 If you are not on our email list, please let us know so that we can update your contact information.
 Send an email to email@example.com or contact us by phone at 719-389-6103.
 Please also be sure that “firstname.lastname@example.org” is included on your service provider’s “approved senders” list.

 If the Colorado College website is operational, any notifications that are sent to the campus community via the Rave Mobile Safety messaging system will also be posted on the emergency preparedness webpage.

 Can parents sign up for alerts from the Rave Mobile Safety messaging system?

-Students have the ability to add your contact information to his or her account during semester check-in.
+Students have the ability to add your contact information to their accounts during semester check-in.
 Please discuss your notification preferences with your student.